Cumming Global Centre for Pandemic Therapeutics

 Professor Smith has a Doctor of Science from the University of Cambridge and was elected as a Fellow of the Academy of Medical Sciences in 2006, to the American Association of Physicians in 2020, and was awarded the Lister Institute Research Prize in 2007.

-Dr Robin Patel
+Dr Robin Patel, North America

-Dr. Patel graduated from Princeton University with a BA in Chemistry and from McGill University in Montreal, Canada with an MD.
+Robin graduated from Princeton University with a BA in Chemistry and from McGill University in Montreal, Canada with an MD.
 She then moved to Rochester, Minnesota, where she completed a residency in Internal Medicine and fellowships in Infectious Diseases and Clinical Microbiology at the Mayo Clinic.

 Professor Wendy Barclay is the Head of Department of Infectious Disease at Imperial College London and Chair of Virology for Action Medical Research.
+She is also the Chair of the Medical Research Council Infections and Immunity Board.

 Johan Neyts is a professor of virology at the University of Leuven, Belgium.